 Getting a single or unlimited Copenhagen travel card is an option, depending on the amount of time you’re traveling in Copenhagen.

-Again, there is the Copenhagen Card, which not only covers unlimited public transportation (including to and from the Copenhagen Airport), it also provides entry to over 80 Copenhagen attractions, discounts on tours, cruises, restaurants, and more.
+Again, there is the Copenhagen Card, which not only covers unlimited public transportation (including to and from the Copenhagen Airport), but it also provides entry to over 80 Copenhagen attractions, discounts on tours, cruises, restaurants, and more.
 Purchase a card for 24, 48, 72, 96 or 120 hours.

 Copenhagen Boat Cruises

-A solo trip to Copenhagen would not be complete without a harbor and canal cruise.
+A trip to Copenhagen would not be complete without a harbor and canal cruise.
 Not only one of the prettiest ways to see, and learn about, the city, but kicking back for an hour cruise can rest the weary feet for a decent price.

 Most boat cruises depart from Gammal Strand or Nyhavn.